zckly/ai-engineer-roadmap/README.md

 1. **Text-to-Speech (TTS)**
    - Implement TTS using services like ElevenLabs
+   - Project: Create an audiobook generator from text input

 2. **Speech-to-Text (STT)**
    - Utilize models like OpenAI's Whisper for transcription